Lenyn Sosa Preview, Player Props: White Sox vs. Tigers

 Lenyn Sosa At The Plate

-- Sosa is hitting .184 with four doubles, five home runs and a walk.
+- Sosa has four doubles, five home runs and a walk while hitting .184.

-- He has homered in 13.2% of his games this season, and 3.9% of his trips to the plate.
+- He has hit a home run in five games this year (13.2%), leaving the park in 3.9% of his plate appearances.

-- Sosa has picked up an RBI in 21.1% of his games this season, with more than one RBI in 7.9% of his games.
-He has also produced three or more runs in one contest.
+- In eight games this season (21.1%), Sosa has picked up an RBI, and in three of those games (7.9%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in nine games this season (23.7%), but has had no multi-run games.
+- He has scored a run in nine of 38 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.